ekhadley/hp_rpg2/instructions/instructions.md

 - **Lumos** — Creates a beam of light from the wand tip.
   - *Effect*: Bright light in a 20 ft radius, dim for another 20 ft.
   - *Duration*: 10 minutes or until dismissed.
-  - *Roll Required*: No (unless searching in darkness — MA check DC 10).

 - **Reparo** — Mends a broken non-magical object.
   - *Effect*: Fully restores shattered items like glass, wood, or paper.
-  - *Roll Required*: MP check vs. DC 10 if object is complex or magically damaged.

 - **Verdimillious** — Emits green sparks revealing hidden objects or beings.
   - *Effect*: Highlights invisible or concealed entities within 20 ft.